davidmalcolm/texi2rst/output/gcc.rst

 Option Index
 ============

-GCC's command line options are indexed here without any initial - or --.
+GCC's command line options are indexed here without any initial :samp:`-` or :samp:`--`.
 Where an option has both positive and negative forms (such as :option:`-f``option``` and :option:`-fno-``option```), relevant entries in the manual are indexed under the most appropriate form; it may sometimes be useful to look up both forms.